MicrosoftDocs/appcenter-docs/docs/sdk/crashes/apple-common-methods-2.md

 }
 ```

-Receiving `didFailSendingErrorReport` means non-recoverable error such as a **4xx** code occured.
+Receiving `didFailSendingErrorReport` means a non-recoverable error such as a **4xx** code occurred.
 For example, **401** means the `appSecret` is wrong.

-Note that this callback will not be triggered if it's a network issue.
-In this case, it would keep retrying (and also pause retries on network connection is down, up until connection is up again).
+Note that this callback is not triggered if it's a network issue.
+In this case, the SDK keeps retrying (and also pauses retries while the network connection is down).

 ### Add attachments to a crash report